cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 ## Build the Sandbox

 This docker image will complie source code of Cloudberry Database v1.0 which is released in https://github.com/cloudberrydb/cloudberrydb/releases and initialize a single-node cluster with one coordinator and two segments in a Centos 7.9 docker container.
-Both x86 and arm (including Mac M1) chips are supported.
+Both x86 and arm (including Apple chips) are supported.

 Build steps: